 I typically pick my garlic around Mid-July.
 The easiest way to tell when they're ready is to look at their leaves.
 The rule of thumb I was taught was to look for two dead leaves with a third on the way.
 Those are the plants that are ready to be gently dug up.

 Do you know how to braid?
 For me, the easiest way to cure garlic is to braid them and hang them up to dry.
 Just braid all of the leaves together to make long strings of garlic and hang them up in a place where they can get a bit of air.
 Super easy!
 Can't braid?
 No problem, drying them by placing them on old screens to create airflow underneath and propping them up on blocks works too.

 Not into reading?
-Check out this great video that will walk you through how to get a garlic growing in your garden that will become a routine enabling you to never buy garlic again.
+Here's a walk through on how to get garlic growing in your garden that will become a routine enabling you to never buy garlic again.